How Much Do Copywriters Make?

 First, you need to define your income goals and how much money you want to make as a copywriter.

-You’ll also need to decide which type of copywriting you’d like to do and what the earning potential of those types of projects are.
+You’ll also need to decide which type of copywriting you’d like to do and what the earning potential of those projects are.

-These are the topics we’ll be covering in the next two chapters.
+These are the topics we’ll cover in two other sections.